Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Pros

-Powerful hardware with Quad-band Wi-Fi and Multi-Gig wired backhaul support
+Powerful hardware with quad-band Wi-Fi and Multi-Gig wired backhaul support

 Excellent Wi-Fi coverage, fast performance